boisgera/-A-beginner-s-guide-to-countable-ordinals/Ordinals and Ordinal Hierarchies.md

 When one meets ordinals for the first time in a university course on set theory, they can seem quite forbidding.
-In particular, the notion of a transitive set (a set X such that every element of X is also a subset of
+In particular, the notion of a transitive set (a set $X$ such that every element of $X$ is also a subset of
 X) takes a little getting used to, and seems rather artificial.
-In fact, it *is* rather artificial - one would like to define an ordinal to be an equivalence class of well-ordered sets (if you don\'t know what I mean by this, then you can come back to these preliminary remarks after reading the explanations below) but this creates difficulties of a the-set-of-all-sets kind, and is therefore not allowed.
+In fact, it *is* rather artificial - one would like to define an ordinal to be an equivalence class of well-ordered sets (if you don't know what I mean by this, then you can come back to these preliminary remarks after reading the explanations below) but this creates difficulties of a the-set-of-all-sets kind, and is therefore not allowed.
 Instead one is